-In 1886 Stephen O'Mara writes to his old friend Fr.
-Edward Thomas O'Dwyer, who has just been appointed Bishop of Limerick.
-Stephen recalls his assistance in the past, including: "the death of my mother in law, when under God you saved my wife's life".
+Nell's son-in-law Stephen O'Mara writes on 10 May 1886 to his old friend Fr.
+Edward O'Dwyer, who has just been appointed Bishop of Limerick.
+Stephen recalls his assistance, including at: "the death of my mother in law, when under God you saved my wife's life".

 Patrick had issue by 2nd wife: